edenbd50/CryptoBull-Claim-Check/README.md

 - The `Read Contract`  tab which shows the public functions.

-And we found our function !!
+And we found our function!!

-`4. hasBullClaimed`, I've entered the bull's Id `7777` and hoped for the best, I got in response: `1` which I could guessed that it is claimed, then I tried with my own bull that did not claimed and it returned `0` so it safe to say that whats the function does.
+`4. hasBullClaimed`, I've entered the bull's Id `7777` and hoped for the best, I got in response: `1` which I could guess that it is claimed, then I tried with my own bull that did not claimed and it returned `0` so it's safe to say that what the function does.

 Just to be sure I've jumped into the `Code` tab, searched for the function's name inside the `CryptoBearsClaim.sol` (needed to expand the code in the icon on the right)

 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/has_bull_claimed_solidity.png" alt="has_bull_claimed" >

-And there it is, thanks for the great developers that actually documanted the code we can understand that:
+And there it is, thanks for the great developers that actually documented the code we can understand that:

 `0 = False, not claimed`